lee-blake/CME-Commitment-to-Change/Documentation/User.md

    - **Option 1**:
    - 1. Click on the "Share on Social Media" button.
    ![Share commitment button](<../Auxiliary Files/Images/User_Images/commitment_share_button.png>)
    2. Click the icon for the social media platform you wish to share to.
+Currently we support sharing to X (Formerly known as Twitter), Facebook, and Linkedin.
    ![Share commitment modal](<../Auxiliary Files/Images/User_Images/commitment_share_modal.png>)
    3. Edit the pre-made share message to be whatever you like, and then post.
    ![Share commitment twitter](<../Auxiliary Files/Images/User_Images/twitter_share_dialogue.png>)